U.S. Commerce secretary says Trump did not endorse border tax plan

 The proposed border tax is under attack from import-heavy businesses but is supported by large exporters, such as manufacturers.

 "Border advisability, other programs are possible ways of solving that.
-But I didn't hear him coming out clearly in favour of any one system," said Ross, who was sworn in earlier on Tuesday.
+But I didn't hear him coming out clearly in favor of any one system," said Ross, who was sworn in earlier on Tuesday.

-Trump has not clearly endorse or opposed the border tax proposal, although he spoke favourably of it in a Reuters interview.
+Trump has not clearly endorse or opposed the border tax proposal, although he spoke favorably of it in a Reuters interview.
 He has also called the proposal "too complicated."

 Asked if WTO compliance was a crucial factor in the solution, Ross, a billionaire investor and corporate turnaround expert, said that the first negotiation over export tax would be with Congress.